snawbel/dotvim/README.md

 ## Remap Capslock to Ctrl/Esc

 - Remap Caps Lock to Control in the Keyboard preference pane.
-- In KeyRemap4MacBook, check Control L to Control L (+ When you type Control L only, send Escape).
+- In Karabiner-Elements, enable *Change caps_lock to control if pressed with other keys, to escape if pressed alone*.

 Now, hitting Caps Lock alone will escape while holding it down and hitting another key will act as Control.